What Is FSA?

 When talking about health insurance, there is a lot of jargon and countless acronyms.
 Most individuals might have heard of FSAs but may not exactly know what a flexible spending account is.

 What is FSA?
 This is a question posed by employees all over the country.
-A few managers offer a health flexible spending account, or FSA, as an advantage for employees.
+A few managers offer a health flexible spending account, or FSA, as an employee advantage.
 Specific to the U.S., an FSA is a savings account that accompanies tax benefits for you, the employee.
-The idea is to support the account with pre-tax cash and afterward utilize the funds for particular kinds of health and clinical costs.
-Notwithstanding you as the employee, your spouse and dependents can likewise utilize the FSA.
-Qualified dependents also incorporate children who are adults who are no older than 26 years of age.
-To finance your FSA, you will have a predetermined sum deducted from your check.
-The large reward here is that you do not pay taxes on any of the cash put into your FSA.
+The idea is to support the account with pre-tax cash and utilize the funds for particular health and clinical costs.

 What is FSA insurance?